mozilla-services/screenshots/docs/METRICS.md

 17. [x] Hit shot button on any about: page `addon/start-shot-about-page`
 18. [x] Hit shot button on any other non-http page `addon/start-shot-non-http`
 19. [ ] Save a "private page" shot `addon/start-shot-private-page`
+20. [x] Test pilot was present at install time `addon/test-pilot-installed`
+21. [x] Test pilot was not present at install time `addon/test-pilot-not-installed`

 #### Owner web visit